 What Is Truly Accepting Truth?

 In the past, every time I read the words revealed by God about how people do not accept truth, I didn’t believe those words applied to me.
-I enjoyed eating and drinking the word of God and communicating God’s word, and I was able to accept and acknowledge everything God has said as truth—regardless of how much it pricked my heart or didn’t conform with my notions.
+I enjoyed reading the word of God and communicating God’s word, and I was able to accept and acknowledge everything God has said as truth—regardless of how much it pricked my heart or didn’t conform with my notions.
 Moreover, regardless of how many imperfections my brothers and sisters would point out, I could acknowledge it and accept it.
 I didn’t seek to justify myself, so I thought that I was a person who surely accepted truth.
-Only people who were especially arrogant and conceited and had notions about the word of God, who wouldn’t acknowledge that God’s word is truth were the ones who wouldn’t accept truth.
-I had always thought this way until one day when I was listening to “Fellowship and Preaching About Life Entry,” I truly understood what it meant to accept truth.
+In my opinion, only people who were especially arrogant and conceited, and who had notions about the word of God and wouldn’t acknowledge that God’s word is truth were the ones who wouldn’t accept truth.
+It wasn’t until one day when I was listening to a sermon that I understood what it meant to truly accept truth.

 It says: “It is not enough to merely acknowledge that God’s word is truth, you must accept it in your heart and allow truth to have place in your heart and wield power.
 It must take root in your heart and become your life.
 This is the true expression of accepting truth. … What does it mean to accept it in your heart?
 Your heart acknowledges that this sentence is truth and has a true recognition of the substance of truth.
 Then you must completely accept this truth and allow it to have place in your heart and take root.
 Afterward, you must live by this truth and see things according to this truth.
 This is accepting truth. … Eating and drinking the word of God and acknowledging that God’s word is truth does not mean that a person has accepted truth.
 Rather, it is thoroughly recognizing the substance of truth in God’s word and accepting it in your heart.
 It is completely denying your notions of God and former misconceptions you have held on to in order to accept God’s word as truth and live according to God’s word.
-This is truly accepting truth” (“How to Know Christ Is, the Way, and the Life” in Sermons and Fellowship On Entry Into Life (II)).
+This is truly accepting truth” (“How to Know Christ Is the Truth, the Way, and the Life” in Sermons and Fellowship II).
 When I heard this, my heart was instantly shocked.
 So, that was not what I thought about accepting truth.
-I carefully listened to it one more time and finally understood what it meant to accept truth.
+I carefully listened to it one more time, and through pondering and seeking, I finally understood what it meant to accept truth.
 Being able to verbally acknowledge that God’s word is truth or being able to accept imperfections mentioned by other people was not truly accepting truth as I had thought.
 Truly accepting truth means not only acknowledging that God’s word is truth, it is also recognizing the substance of truth and completely accepting it into your heart.
-It is completely denying your former notions, viewpoints and misconceptions.
+It is completely denying your former notions, misconceptions, and satanic poisons.
 It is allowing truth to take root in your heart and being able to live by truth.
 This is truly accepting truth.

-Praise God for guiding me and allowing me to understand what it means to truly accept truth; for allowing me to see that my past knowledge and practices were too absurd and were not in line with God’s will.
-I want to start anew and concentrate my efforts on accepting the substance of truth into my heart in all that God has said and implementing it into my practice.
-I want to be able to live by truth, to become a person who truly accepts truth.
+for guiding me and allowing me to understand what it means to truly accept truth; for allowing me to see that my past knowledge and practices were too absurd and were not in line with .
+I make up my mind to start anew and concentrate my efforts on accepting the substance of truth into my heart in all that God has said and implementing it into my practice.
+I want to be able to live by God’s word, to become a person who truly accepts truth.